Noor Jahan Remembered Through Her Popular Melodies - UrduPoint

 She holds the record for having given voice to the largest number of film songs in the history of cinema in Pakistan and she has the credit to have more than 40 films and sung around 20,000 numbers during a career which lasted more than half a century.
 She is thought to be one of the most prolific singers of all time.
 She is also considered to be the first female Pakistani film director.

-The performers mesmerized the audience with soft melodies, captivating lyrics and soothing ambiance that served as nostalgic time of past cinema age.
+The performers mesmerized the audience with soft melodies, captivating lyrics and soothing ambiance that served as nostalgic ambiance of past cinema age.